top of page

 Jewish Ghetto | Rome, Italy

-Lodging in Rome: Joe and I recommend you pick a hotel within the triangle of land between Piazza di Spagna, the Trevi Fountain, and Piazza Navona.
+We recommend you choose a hotel close to Rome's historic center.
 There are many 3 and 4 star hotels in this area that include breakfast.
 (Important for early morning tours!)
 From this historic-district location, you can walk to most sites and you will never be far from shops and restaurants.

-For Joe and I, this isn’t the place to go 5 star.
+For Randy and I, this isn’t the place to go 5 star.
 There is just too much to do.
 You will likely spend little time at your hotel.
-Lastly, if you are flying in, try to find lodgings that will arrange for private transfers.
+Also, if you are flying in, try to find lodgings that will arrange for private transfers.
 The main airport (Fiumicino) is about 45 minutes away.
-The price of a private car is only a little more than a taxi, and much more convenient than the bus or train.
-It is an expense that is worth it to Joe and I after a long plane ride.
+The price of a private transfer is only a little more than a taxi, and much more convenient than the bus or train.

 A Raphael room at the Vatican.
 Rome, Italy